liferay-search/liferay-docs/en/deployment/articles-dxp/100-reference/06-comparing-patch-levels.markdown

 [TOC levels=1-4]

-If you're a developer, the Patching Tool can show you what changed between different @product@ patches and versions.
+If you're a developer, the Patching Tool can show you what changed between different @sharepoint@ patches and versions.
 These commands show you information about the different patch levels:

 `patching-tool diff`: Prints the differences between two patch levels.
 At least